Mayor 'deeply disturbed' over incident between cop and teen

-Anaheim officials pressed for calm Thursday after a night of raucous protests that followed an incident in which an off-duty policeman scuffled in his front yard with a boy, drew a weapon and fired a shot into the ground after another teen pushed him over a hedge and others surrounded him.
+Anaheim officials pressed for calm after raucous protests followed an incident in which an off-duty policeman scuffled in his front yard with a boy, drew a weapon and fired a shot into the ground after another teen pushed him over a hedge and others surrounded him.

 Mayor Tom Tait said he was "deeply disturbed" and angered by what he saw on video of the incident, but he also denounced violence and damage caused by demonstrators.

-"The video shows an adult wrestling with a 13-year-old kid, and ultimately firing a gun," Tait said.
+"The video shows an adult wrestling with a 13-year-old kid, and ultimately firing a gun," Tait said Thursday.
 "This has been a blow to our community."

 The street demonstrations five years after unruly protests over two fatal police shootings served as a reminder that the home of Disneyland, dubbed "The Happiest Place on Earth," has the problems of any city with 350,000 residents.